DAVID J. WILLIS ATTORNEY

-The “docket control order” (sometimes called a “scheduling order”) generated by the court’s computer contains relevant dates and deadlines applicable to the case, including a date by which mediation must be completed.
-Most attorneys prefer to do at least preliminary discovery (requests for disclosure, interrogatories, and requests for production), and perhaps consult an expert, before mediating, so that “all cards will be on the table” when the parties talk settlement.
+The docket control order, generated by the court’s computer for scheduling purposes, contains relevant dates and deadlines applicable to a case, and it usually includes a date by which mediation must be completed.
+It is usually down the road a bit, since most attorneys prefer to do at least preliminary discovery (requests for disclosure, interrogatories, and requests for production), and perhaps consult an expert, before mediating, so that "all cards will be on the table" when the parties meet to talk settlement.

 Some judges will name a mediator, others leave it up to the parties to agree upon one.
-Even though mediation is usually ordered today, the outcome – ie., whether or not a settlement is reached – is entirely voluntary.
-The parties can choose to walk away from the mediation without a settlement and go to trial instead – leaving their fate in the hands of a judge or jury.
-The mediator will report an “impasse” to the court and all matters relating to the mediation (including offers of settlement) will remain private and confidential.
+Even though mediation is usually ordered, the outcome (whether or not a settlement is reached) is entirely voluntary.
+The parties can choose to walk away without settling and go to trial instead, leaving their fate in the hands of a judge or jury.
+The mediator will report an impasse and all aspects of the mediation, including offers of settlement, remain private and confidential.

 Mediation vs. Arbitration